sony/nnabla-browser/README.md

     $pip install nnabla-browser
     ```

-- Build from source by yourself & install (required npm)
+- Build from source to create wheel & install

+    Using npm installed in your environment, you can create wheel as follows.
     ```shell
-    $ make nnabla-browser-wheel
+    $ make nnabla-browser-wheel  # npm is required
     $ pip install ./dist/nnablabrowser-<version>-<env>.whl
     ```

-    We also provide docker image so that you don't have to set up environment on your server except docker:
+    We also provide docker image so that you don't have to set up environment on your server:
     ```shell
     $ make bwd-nnabla-browser-wheel # `bwd` stands for build with docker
     $ pip install ./dist/nnablabrowser-<version>-<env>.whl